nareshnavinash/rest-api-automation-framework-ruby/README.md

 * Allure report can be get by giving `allure serve reports/allure`
 * Logs will be available under `reports/logs`

+### Tagged run
+* To run the tests based on the tags `rspec --tag sanity` or `rspec --tag regression`
+* Its better to have two modes of run within the same tests suite in order to have quicker turn over once the build is deployed

+### Parallel run
+* To speed up the execution, run the tests in parallel way by trying `parallel_rspec spec/`
+* This will split the number of spec files which we have according to the number of cpu cores available in the machine

 ## Folder Structure Definitions

 ### Libraries